Never good enough for yourself? 5 positive steps to self-acceptance

 1. Realise: the pursuit of perfection is a toxic game

 The first and most important step is to understand why it is so difficult to accept ourselves.
-Most of us don't even realise it, but every day we place expectations on ourselves that no one else can meet.
+Most of us don't even realise it, but day Every day we set ourselves expectations that no one else can meet.
 Perfect looks, flawless performance at work, maximum performance in every role - sound familiar?

 The reality is that perfection does not exist.
 Even the people we look up to as role models are full of flaws and insecurities.
 The difference is that they have learned to accept it.